Aveva: Schneider Electric's industrial software business combines with AVEVA

 On 1 March 2018, AVEVA agreed to merge with France-based Schneider Electric's industrial software business in a multi-step reverse takeover.
 Schneider Electric became the largest shareholder with a 60% ownership interest.

 On 21 September 2022, Schneider agreed to a full takeover of AVEVA by paying about £3.87 billion (US$4.4 billion) for the remaining equity, valuing the whole of AVEVA at around £9.48 billion (US$10.8 billion).
 The company confirmed that the final day of trading in its shares prior to completion of the takeover would be 17 January 2023.
+On 18 January Schneider completed the acquisition of AVEVA.

 Stadium

 In 2019 in Houston, Texas, a new stadium bearing the company's name was inaugurated and became home of the professional rugby team the Houston SaberCats.